New Democrats (United States): Criticism

-New Democrats have faced criticism from those further to the left.
-In a 2017 BBC interview, Noam Chomsky said that "the Democrats gave up on the working class forty years ago".
+New Democrats have faced criticism from progressives and liberals further to their left, as well as the broader American Left.
+In a 2017 BBC News interview, Noam Chomsky said that "the Democrats gave up on the working class forty years ago".
+In the aftermath of his 2020 presidential campaign, Bernie Sanders stated that "the Democratic Party has become a party of the coastal elites, folks who have a lot of money, upper-middle-class people".
 Political analyst Thomas Frank asserted that the Democratic Party began to represent the interests of the professional class rather than the working class.